andreipintilie/firefly-css/README.md

 # Create a custom function via our API

-If you're using Firefly via SCSS:
+If you're using Firefly with SCSS:

 ```scss
 $utilities: () !default;